-The solution is to implement “failover,” which is a handover from one load balancer to another and with both front-ending the same group of web servers.
-This can be achieved with a router that switches traffic from the primary to the standby upon failure (note that the router also requires redundancy) or as a built-in feature of the load balancers.
+The solution is to implement “failover,” which is a handover from one network load balancer to another, with both load balancers front-ending the same group of web servers.
+This can be achieved with a router that switches traffic from the primary network load balancer to the standby upon failure or as a built-in feature of the load balancers.
+That said, the router also requires redundancy.

 Supporting disaster recovery is a prime use case of GSLB.
-For example, when a DDoS attack reduces data center service performance, GLSB transfers traffic to another fully functioning data center with minimal service interruption from the client’s point of view.
+For example, when a DDoS attack reduces data center service performance, GSLB transfers traffic to another fully functioning data center with minimal service interruption from your client’s point of view.